-A living will is a legally binding document that explains which medical treatments someone does and does not want in the event they become incapacitated and no longer have the ability to make their own informed decision.
+A living will may be a legally binding document that explains which medical treatments someone does and does not want in the event they become incapacitated and no longer have the ability to make their own informed decision.
 A living will names a healthcare proxy or attorney-in-fact who is imbued with the legal power to make medical decisions on behalf of the patient if it is something not clearly covered within the scope of the document.
 A living will may also be known as a healthcare directive, advance directive, or an advance healthcare directive.

 A living will is important for several reasons.
 The first and, arguably, the most important reason being that it allows you the ability to make your wishes known about medical care and end-of-life care for a time when you are unable to actively make those decisions or voice them.